Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/kerberos.md

 2. Open a new browser session and navigate to the Alfresco Digital Workspace at the URL `http://adw.example.com/workspace` and there should be no additional sign in step required.
 3. Create a new tab in the same browser session and navigate to Alfresco Share at the URL `http://share.example.com/share` and there should be no additional sign in step required.
 4. Create a new tab in the same browser session and navigate to Alfresco Process Services at the URL `http://aps.example.com/activiti-app` and there should be no additional sign in step required.
-5. Create a new tab in the same browser session and navigate to Alfresco Process Workspace at the URL `http://apw.example.com/process-workspace` and there should be no additional sign in step required.